SetProtocol/STIPS/STIPS/STIP-009.md

 - Allow `owner` to limit `operator`(s) functionality on extensions with an asset whitelist
 - Allow `owner` to update asset whitelist
 - Allow `owner` to perform Set Token admin functions such as `addModule`, `removeModule`, and `setManager`
+- Allow `owner` to update ownerFeeSplit
+- Allow `owner` to update ownerFeeRecipient
+- Allow `owner` to transfer tokens held by the BaseManager to another address (sweeper)
+- Allow `owner` to update useAllowedAssetList flag.
+(When false, manager can trade any asset)
 - Allow extensions to interact with modules

 ### TradeExtension